Jagadish Chandra Bose: The Reluctant Scientist

 The book poignantly chronicles Bose's championing of India’s self-reliance through scientific research despite British racism and prejudice against Indian science.
-Bose indigenously designed innovative instruments for his experiments, prioritising open sharing over patents—a forerunner of today’s open innovation.
-Already a poster boy of the India Semiconductor Mission, hailed as a trailblazer in the technology that was a precursor to semiconductors, Bose’s depiction in the book resonates well with the government’s emphasis on self-reliance in the Science, Technology, and Innovation (STI) ecosystems in the country.
+Bose designed innovative instruments for his experiments, prioritising open sharing over patents, and in the process becoming a forerunner of today’s open innovation.
+Already a poster boy of the India Semiconductor Mission and hailed as a trailblazer in the technology that was a precursor to semiconductors, Bose’s depiction in the book resonates well with the government’s emphasis on self-reliance in the Science, Technology, and Innovation (STI) ecosystems in the country.

 Author

-Sudipto Das, an IIT Kharagpur alumnus and a veteran in the semiconductor industry, is also an entrepreneur, musician, social worker, columnist, and speaker at TED events.
+Sudipto Das is an IIT Kharagpur alumnus and a veteran in the semiconductor industry, as well as an entrepreneur, musician, social worker, columnist, and speaker at TED events.
 Born in Calcutta in 1973 to a family that fled Bangladesh during the partition riots of 1947, Sudipto grew up listening to horrid stories of the partition, something he extensively used later in his debut novel, The Ekkos Clan, published in 2013.
 A violinist trained in Western classical music, Sudipto debuted as a music composer in 2014 when he recreated Eastern European melodies of the 1940s for the war musical Schweyk in the Second World War by Bertolt Brecht.

-Elements

 Summary

 A forgotten genius, Sir J. C. Bose defied norms in science and life.
-A co-inventor of radio and pioneer in semiconductors and wireless communication, he fascinated Einstein yet faded from memory.
-Das's book delves into Bose's remarkable life, intertwined with India's struggle for freedom, and explores his complex relationships, especially with Sister Nivedita and Sara Chapman Bull, that defied easy definition.
+A co-inventor of radio technologies and a pioneer in semiconductors and wireless communication, he fascinated Albert Einstein yet faded from memory.
+Das's book delves into Bose's remarkable life, intertwined with India's struggle for freedom, and explores his complex relationships, especially with Sister Nivedita and Sara Chapman Bull, which defied easy definition.